Jason-Franklin/RunScheduledTasksRemotely/README.md

 # RunScheduledTasksRemotely
-Powershell script to run scheduled tasks on a remote server
+Powershell script to run scheduled tasks on a remote computer or server host